Table of Contents

 Your average time per delivery can depend on many factors, specifically the location of your clients.
 If you consistently ship locally and your clients enjoy free two-day shipping, that’s one thing, but if you ship across the country or even ship internationally, you should pay closer attention to your average time per delivery.
 This is not only so your customers know what to expect, but so you can problem-solve if there is a delay and work on reducing shipping time.

 Calculating your average time per delivery is easy; simply add the total days it took for separate items to be delivered, and divide that by the number of deliveries.
 If you have thousands of deliveries you can consider taking a random sample of ten or 100, or some other manageable number to add up.
-Some use workweek days, but with some shipping carriers operating seven days a week, you can include those as delivery days.
+Some use workweek days, but with some shipping couriers operating seven days a week, you can include those as delivery days.

 Track your average cost of delivery